bbauska/W3Cx-5of5/README.md

 <h4>Is JavaScript an important language to learn?
 What about Java, PHP, C#,
 Python, Ruby and all the others?</h4>

-JavaScript is the only programming language you can run in your browser.
+<p>JavaScript is the only programming language you can run in your browser.
-Without JavaScript there would be no games, no fancy dynamic HTML forms, no interactive maps, no Gmail, no YouTube, no Twitch TV, no Netflix&hellip;.
+Without JavaScript there would be no games, no fancy dynamic HTML forms, no interactive maps, no Gmail, no YouTube, no Twitch TV, no Netflix&hellip;.</p>

-JavaScript is integrated into nearly every popular Web browser and is probably the most frequently used language in the world.
-More than 90% of Web documents now use JavaScript too.
+<p>JavaScript is integrated into nearly every popular Web browser and is
+probably the most frequently used language in the world.
+More than 90% of Web documents now use JavaScript too.</p>

-Every computer, smartphone, and tablet uses JavaScript many times a day within the browser and even as native code!
+<p>Every computer, smartphone, and tablet uses JavaScript many times a day
+within the browser and even as native code!
 Indeed, some applications are compiled from their JavaScript/HTML/CSS version into &quot;classic&quot;
 applications that can be run without a browser.
-This compilation step can give an extra performance boost, the NetFlix application, or Office 365 are such applications.
+This compilation step can give an extra performance boost, the NetFlix application, or Office 365 are such applications.</p>

-In the beginning, JavaScript was invented to work not only on the client side (in Web browsers) but also on the server side (on the Netscape HTTP Web server back in 1995).
+<p>In the beginning, JavaScript was invented to work not only on the client
+side (in Web browsers) but also on the server side (on the Netscape HTTP Web server back in 1995).</p>

-In recent years this trend has returned, thanks to the appearance of the Node.js server/JavaScript interpreter.
-It&apos;s common to see JavaScript applications running on a remote Web server.
-Mastering JavaScript basics is highly recommended before trying to learn JavaScript server-side programming.
+<p>In recent years this trend has returned, thanks to the appearance of the
+Node.js server/JavaScript interpreter.
+It&apos;s common to see JavaScript
+applications running on a remote Web server.
+Mastering JavaScript basics is highly recommended before trying to learn JavaScript server-side programming.</p>

 <h4>JavaScript is an interpreted language</h4>

-JavaScript is an interpreted (or just-in-time compiled) language, which means that the code is converted into a machine language at, or just before, runtime.
-The most popular JavaScript engines are:
+<p>JavaScript is an interpreted (or just-in-time compiled) language, which
+means that the code is converted into a machine language at, or just before, runtime.
+The most popular JavaScript engines are:</p>

 -   [SpiderMonkey](https://spidermonkey.dev/) (included in Mozilla Firefox)